-For now the shelf/memo board is leaned up against the wall I plan to mount it on.
+For now the shelf/memo board is leaning up against the wall I plan to mount it on.
 You’ll see the final reveal once my studio is finished and it is hung on the wall and accessorized!

-You might also be interested in catching up on some my previous posts before the final reveal in the Making of a Craft Studio series:
+Catch up on some my previous posts before the final reveal in the Making of a Craft Studio series:

 - The Making of a Craft Studio– Calling All Crafters: Help Me Decide the Best Layout for my New Studio